codezakh/onelife/poe-world-implementation-docs/prd.md

 *   **Hierarchical Planner**: The learned `WorldModel` is the final output.
 Any agent that *uses* this model for planning is a separate component and outside the scope of this PRD.
 *   **Advanced Synthesis Strategies**: The initial implementation will use a single, general-purpose `Synthesizer`.
 Specialized synthesizers for different types of dynamics can be added later.
-*   **Hyperparameter Optimization**: The learning loop will use fixed, configured hyperparameters (e.g., batch size for synthesis, pruning threshold).
+*   **Hyperparameter Optimization**: The learning loop will use fixed, configured hyperparameters (e.g., batch size for synthesis, batch size for weight fitting, pruning threshold).
 An automated hyperparameter tuning system is not in scope.